 Although crash carts are often similar, some have specific purposes.
 These purposes vary based on the necessary equipment or medication as well as the organization of the cart.

 The part of the facility in which the cart is being used may also mean a different type of crash cart.
-A standard crash cart can differ from a crash cart kept in an operating room.
-You may also choose to add extra equipment, such as a computer system for digital health records.
+An urgent care crash cart can differ from a crash cart kept in an operating room.

 Inventory and maintenance

 It is extremely important to ensure that an up-to-date inventory is maintained for your crash cart.
 Knowing which medications and equipment are on the cart maintains safety and prevents wasting time.

 Another issue is that medication and equipment might be subject to expiration dates.
 Keep a schedule of when to check for expiration dates and note when they are on a separate document in order to refill the cart when necessary.